The Age of Aquarius Zodiac Killer

 Maybe you're the one who finds the next story that needs to be told.

-After all, Stranger Things have been known to happen.
+After all, Stranger Things have happened.